pholser/annogami/README.md

   - [ ] Include local and anonymous class possibilities for enclosing structures to find annotations on
 - [ ] Class hierarchy, depth-first, no repeats
+- [ ] Merging operations on a search path

 - [ ] Find annotation directly meta-present on an annotated element or any enclosing class/package